visola/go-proxy/README.md

 1. Download the latest release for your system [here](https://github.com/visola/go-proxy/releases/latest)
 2. Unzip it and make the executable available in your path
-3. Create a `~/.go-proxy` directory and add a mappings file
+3. Create a `~/.go-proxy` directory and add some mapping files
 4. Run `go-proxy`

 You should see something like the following: